Abhizeke/bias_rand/README.md

 	P(x) = 1/100

 But in our case we need a number with 73% biased to higher limit.
-Therfore we need to increare the probability of all number between MID to UR with 73.
+Therfore we need to increase the probability of  numbers between MID to UR with 73%.

 	PH = PH + 0.73

-everything when PH >1 our algorithm generates the number from highr Bias, deduct the 1 from PH, remaining value of PH wait till it becomes complete 1 to regenrate the next value.
+now, everything when PH >1 our algorithm generates a number lies between MID to UR, then deduct the 1 from PH, remaining value of PH wait till it becomes complete 1 again to regenrate the next value.

+Same happen with PL where it increases with 0.27